vapor/docs/2.0/docs/general/folder-structure.md

----
-currentMenu: guide-folder-structure
----

 # Folder Structure

 The first step to creating an awesome application is knowing where things are.
-If you created your project using the [Toolbox](../getting-started/toolbox.md) or from a template, you will already have the folder structure created.
+If you created your project using the [Toolbox](../getting-started/install-toolbox.md) or from a template, you will already have the folder structure created.

 If you are making a Vapor application from scratch, this will show you exactly how to set it up.